 Just look at this!
 I haven't even organised this folder by Date or Modified and it's still all in order!
 And I immediately have the clarification of knowing when I made all these.
 It's so great!

 To start off with, putting dates on your files is an extremely good measure.
 Writing them in a YYYY-MM-DD format (such as 2017-12-31 for December 31st 2017) ensures that your computer will sort them in order when it's listing things by Name.
-Putting proper dates and filenames on your .PSDs and .SAIs is also good, so you can export them with the date on them and not have to type it out every time.
+Putting proper dates and filenames on your program-specific files (such as .PSDs and .SAIs) is also good, so you can export them with the date on them and not have to type it out every time.

 Another big thing is folders.
 I know a big reason many artists end up with big messy folders is that it's sometimes a huge hassle to access other folders from within the save prompts in art programs.
 There are a couple solutions for this, depending on what you're using.

-Something you can do in Windows (or, in Windows 7 at least) is drag folders onto the sidebar when you have the file viewer open.
+Something you can do in Windows 7 and 10 is drag folders onto the sidebar when you have the file viewer open.
 This creates some quick and handy shortcuts to your most important folders, which can be a lifesaver!
 For Photoshop and most modern art programs, you can see your shortcuts even from within the save prompts.

 Paint Tool SAI is a very popular art program these days, and it comes with its own file viewer for saving and opening files.
 It can be daunting when you have every folder on your computer displayed right in front of you, but SAI actually has folder shortcuts, too!